insqu/sc/README.md

 vim README.md
 ```
 For those unfamiliar with Vim (or Vi), it can be a little confusing at first\
-You may want to look up Vim on a search engine to find commands, but for now it is sufficent to simply read the file _with your eyes_, and when you have absorbed it enter `:q` to exit out of the vim environment
+You may want to look up Vim on a search engine to find commands, but for now it is sufficient to simply read the file _with your eyes_, and when you have absorbed it enter `:q` to exit out of the vim environment

 It is a good opportunity to try the commands in the the `README.md` file, and take a look at the outputs you get.
 In fact, that is exactly what we are going to do now